Address

 2025

-According to the Procedure for the Issuance of Certificates and Matura Certificates, from 1 February 2025, Lithuanian school graduates who have acquired secondary education (after completing the secondary education curriculum) and have passed at least two state Matura examinations (Lithuanian language and literature plus one self-selected) will be issued certificates in this updated format.
+According to the Procedure for the Issuance of Certificates and Matura Certificates, from 1 February 2025, Lithuanian school graduates who have finished secondary education (after completing the secondary education curriculum), and have also passed at least two state Matura examinations (Lithuanian language and literature plus one self-selected), will be issued certificates in this updated format.

 2024